top of page

 You are designing a thermal management plan for insulating a furnace that can reach temperatures of up to 1000C.
 Supporting infrastructure, mechanical, electrical, and power components, are required for automating processes within the furnace.
 These components need to be thermally insulated from the furnace such that they all remain within their specified temperature ratings.

-Prompt: Provide a thermal management plan for insulating the furnace and protecting sensitive components from high temperatures.
+Provide a thermal management plan for insulating the furnace and protecting sensitive components from high temperatures.
 Assume the reactor core is roughly 3ft long and 2ft in diameter.

 1. Explain the primary heat transfer mechanisms you would need to consider in your design